University of Nottingham PGCE (International) – Postgraduate Certificate in Education

 The Nottingham PGCE (International) course comprises of face-to-face workshops held in the UAE, hosted by fly-in professors from the University of Nottingham.
 At the PGCE (International) workshop students get the opportunity to meet their Nottingham tutor as well as fellow students from the same cohort.

-The PGCE Postgraduate Certificate in Education (International) is a part-time, distance learning PGCE (International) course aimed at professional teacher and educators working in countries other than the UK.
+The Postgraduate Certificate in Education (International) is a Teaching degree aimed at professional teachers and educators working in countries other than the UK.
 It is a Level 7 academic qualification on the UK National Qualifications Framework and is relevant to all subjects, phases and curricula.
 The PGCE (International) focuses on improving individual teaching practice through research and critical reflection.
 Compare teaching approaches from different countries and evolve a global approach to teaching and education.